-Although not far from congested roads and the communters streaming out of Paddington Station, Little Venice is an oasis of peace and tranquility.
+Although not far from congested roads and the commuters streaming out of Paddington Station, Little Venice is an oasis of peace and tranquillity.
 It's thought to have been so-named by the poet, Robert Browning.

 Dozens of narrowboats, day trip boats and water cafés line this calm stretch where the Grand Union Canal meets the Regent's Canal.
-It's home to many floating businesses, including a floating art gallery.
+The famous Little Venice mansions provide a stunning backdrop.
+And the triangular pool, complete with willow tree, is home to several floating businesses such as the Waterside Cafe, London Waterbus, a floating art gallery and a hotel boat.

 Check out our welcome station at Little Venice - a place to chat to our friendly volunteers and pick up some information about the local area.
 Our welcome station is usually open on Saturdays and Sundays between 10.30am and 3.00pm, but this can change.

 - Walking - with or without a dog

 - Considerate cycling along London's Quietways